canweriotnow/canweriotnow.github.io/source/_posts/2013-11-19-so-github-is-not-your-cv-it-still-matters.markdown

 * Contract the prospective hire for a week or two
 * Ask for samples

 When considering potential hires, Github is not everything.
-At [An Estuary](http://anestuary.com), we definitely request (and prefer) a Github profile with applicant CVs; but it's not about contributions to OSS projects (i.e., the "unpaid labor" critiqued in Ms. Dryden's post).
+At [An Estuary](http://anestuary.com), we definitely request (and prefer) a Github profile with applicant CVs; but it's not about contributions to OSS projects (i.e., the "unpaid labor" critiqued in Ashe Dryden's post).

 The focus of our company is on professional development.
 We not only dogfood technically (i.e., using our own software), but also culturally.
 We want to hire people who are focused on their own professional development, and Github is a good place to document that.